-

 Some students don't want to leave once they get to the end of the study abroad period and can experience reverse culture shock once they return home.
 You may feel bored or restless as your home environment isn't as exciting as the adventures you were having during your time away.
 Some people may experience 'reverse homesickness' where they miss the place they've left and the friendships they forged.
 If you've returned a changed person, friends and family may find it difficult to adjust to the new you.
 Gooverseas have some helpful tips for managing reverse culture shock.

-Tips for overcoming Study Abroad challenges
+Tips for Overcoming Study Abroad challenges

 - Do your research.
 Learn as much as you can about your destination before you arrive.
 If possible, ask to be connected with students who have been there before so that you can manage your expectations.
 Or meet with current exchange students visiting University of Galway so that they tell you of the differences to expect.